domkirby/ATSlack-Notify/README.md

 For ticket number, enter the correct ticket number (T20170101.0001 for example).

 If you want to view the output in the browser instead of pushing it to Slack, open config.php and set $testmode to true.

+## Security

+NOTE: Unless you modify the code, SSL is required for this script to function.

 ## Thanks!